TheoPalermoAerospace/Creeping-Flow/README.md

 # Creeping Flow

-This brief tutorial is highly based on Prof. Dr. Rafael Gontijo YouTube class (see the link below), in which such problem is discussed and treated numerically using Fortran.
+This brief tutorial is highly based on Prof. Dr. Rafael Gontijo YouTube class (see https://www.youtube.com/watch?v=QDOxT_DoxaM), in which such problem is discussed and treated numerically using Fortran.
 The purpose of this repository, beside educational purposed, is to provide a solution for the same problem, but using C++ language.

 Let a spherical body of radius $r$ and density $\rho_s$ be sedimenting in a viscous fluid.
 Assume that the fluid has density $\rho_f$ and viscosity $\eta$.
 The forces acting on the spherical body are the gravitational force ($F_g$) and the drag force ($D$) — which can be modeled by Stokes' drag — such that Newton’s second law in the $z$ direction is given by: